 Availability Assessment (SHLAA) and is undertaken in partnership with local planning

 As part of this process the GLA are undertaking a Call for Sites, which runs until 30 June 2016:

 On 1 April 2012, The Mayor of London introduced the Mayoral Community Infrastructure Levy (CIL) to help pay for Crossrail.
 In Camden, this will be a flat charge of £50 per m2 of net increase in floorspace.
 We will collect the charge on behalf of the Mayor.

-The information within this section provides detailed guidance on how our planning strategy and policies will be implemented for specific topics, areas and sites:
+These documents provide detailed guidance on how our planning strategy and policies will be implemented for specific topics, areas and sites:

 Through the Localism Act 2011, the Government has introduced a new tier of planning at the neighbourhood level.
 Local communities will be able to prepare a neighbourhood plan for their area which sets out specific planning policies.